Top 10 Ways to Combine Machu Picchu and the Galapagos Islands

 5. Focus on the Food

 Peru has emerged as a darling of the culinary world, with a focus on fresh local ingredients, unique fusion cuisine, and new takes on traditional dishes.
 Give your journey a tasty spin by exploring Peru’s culinary scene with restaurant tours, cooking classes, visits to local markets, and even a traditional Pachamanca on the shore of Lake Piuray.
+We can also help you arrange reservations at some of Lima’s most exclusive restaurants.

 6. Get Active